The Garden Grazer

 • Lentils: I use a can of cooked brown lentils for convenience, but you can cook your own from scratch if desired.
 (You will need about 1.5 heaping cups cooked lentils.)

-• Canned diced tomatoes: Either regular or fire-roasted.
+• Canned diced tomatoes: Either regular, fire-roasted, or petite diced all work great.

 • Tamari: Or substitute soy sauce, but I use tamari for gluten-free.
-This adds rich, salty flavor.
+This adds depth of flavor and umami, saltiness.

 *Not a fan of mushrooms?
 Simply omit or replace with additional lentils or even zucchini!